Kampala Stargazing & Astronomy Report

 What can you observe from Kampala?

-Primary targets from Kampala include Moon, planets, double stars, bright open clusters, narrowband imaging.
-Targets such as broadband galaxies, reflection nebulae, visual faint nebulae are not realistic from this sky.
+Primary targets from Kampala include Moon, planets, bright double stars, bright open clusters, narrowband imaging with careful processing.
+Targets such as visual deep-sky observing, broadband galaxies, reflection nebulae are not realistic from this sky.

 Where are darker skies near Kampala?

-The closest meaningfully darker mapped site is Buwanda, Mpigi, about 60 km south west of Kampala, reaching Bortle 4.
+The closest meaningfully darker mapped site is Aminit, Kapelebyong, about 270 km north north east of Kampala, reaching Bortle 2.

 When is the sky darkest in Kampala?